Around the world on your plate

 Italy

-If you're looking for a bit of height, head to Norma, an Italian restaurant perched on the roof terrace of the Marché de la Condamine.
-A shady terrace, a breathtaking view over the market square, authentic Italian specialities and a wine library with a wide selection of Italian wines are all on the menu!
-Hanging raw hams, wheels of Parmesan cheese, a terrace with olive trees: there's no doubt you're in Maya Mia, a traditional trattoria on Place de la Crémaillère.
-Fans of uninterrupted views will opt for Caffè Milano, where modernism and Italian tradition come together, with the port of Hercules as a backdrop.
+If you're looking for a bit of height, head to Norma , an Italian restaurant perched on the roof terrace of the La Condamine market.
+With its shady terrace, uninterrupted views over the market square, authentic Italian specialities and a wide selection of Italian wines, Norma is the place to be!
+Fans of transalpine dishes will be spoilt for choice when they wander around this district, between the warm atmosphere of Reginèlla, a generous trattoria nestling in rue Grimaldi, and Il Pacchero , an elegant restaurant where Italian cuisine is expressed in all its finesse.
+Hanging raw hams, wheels of Parmesan cheese, a terrace with olive trees: there's no doubt you're in Maya Mia , a traditional trattoria on Place de la Crémaillère.
+Fans of uninterrupted views will opt for Caffè Milano , where modernism and Italian tradition come together, with the port of Hercules as a backdrop.
 Finally, for a dinner in a unique setting inside the Casino de Monte-Carlo, Le Train Bleu unveils its gourmet Italian-inspired flavours.

 Asian

 For modern, refined cuisine, Song Qi serves its signature dishes in the Larvotto district: handmade dim sum, wok or noodles.
 Further along Avenue Princesse Grace is The Niwaki.
 Located in the Palais de la Plage, this is a Japanese universe where the choice of refined products is combined with a relaxing and exclusive setting.
-For an explosive fusion, the cuisine of the land of the rising sun combines perfectly with South American accents at Nobu Fairmont Monte-Carlo, or with touches of Italy at Izakaya Cozza, which suggests a subtle blend of ancestral Japanese recipes and Italian flavours, or with the Mediterranean thanks to the Moshi Moshi sushi bar.
-At Maya Bay, you can take your time and choose between Japanese or Thai inspiration: two spaces, two atmospheres!
+For an explosive fusion, the cuisine of the land of the rising sun is perfectly combined with South American accents at Nobu Fairmont Monte-Carlo , or with touches of Italy at Izakaya Cozza , which suggests a subtle blend of ancestral Japanese recipes and Italian flavours, or with the Mediterranean thanks to the Moshi Moshi sushi bar, which now overlooks Place d'Armes after leaving the quayside in the port of Fontvieille.
+At Maya Bay , you can take your time and choose between a Japanese or Thai-inspired menu: two spaces, two atmospheres!
 At Mareterra, 99 Sushi Bar adds a touch of Japanese excellence to the Monegasque setting.
 This temple of Japanese refinement, already renowned for its excellence throughout Europe, offers a unique sensory experience, combining tradition and creativity.
 Finally, Le Maya Bay is unveiling a new concept: Yatai.
 Located in the corner of its sushi bar, Yatai revisits ramen and shirashi with a Monegasque twist.
 It's the perfect place to enjoy authentic cuisine inspired by traditional Japanese street food stalls.

 America

 From April to November, Coya Monte-Carlo sublimates Peruvian culture for a unique experience in an enchanting setting overlooking the Mediterranean.
-For an iconic view, head to Amazonico Monte-Carlo on Casino Square.
+To enjoy an iconic view, head to Amazonico Monte-Carlo on Casino Square.
 Located on the rooftop of the Café de Paris, this address distils its Latin-Brazilian ambience in a unique setting with creative cuisine.
 At the Larvotto seaside resort, Sexy Tacos offers an escape to Mexico with its colourful decor and menu inspired by traditional Mexican recipes.
-At the Port Hercule, Old Wild West and its Wild West flavours appeal to everyone, with burgers and grilled Argentine meat, all set in an authentic film décor.
+At Port Hercule, Old Wild West and its Wild West flavours appeal to everyone, with hamburgers and grilled Argentine meat, all in an authentic film setting.
+And speaking of Argentinian meat, head for Anahi , a new concept from the land of tango: a chic, cosy restaurant offering the best of South American flavours.

 Mediterranean

-In Monaco, the Mediterranean is a distinguished guest who never turns down requests...
-It inspires several cuisines, starting with the Lebanese gastronomy ofEm Sherif, open at the Hôtel de Paris Monte-Carlo during the summer season.
+In Monaco, the Mediterranean is a special guest who never turns down requests...
+It inspires several cuisines, starting with the Lebanese cuisine ofEm Sherif , open at the Hôtel de Paris Monte-Carlo during the summer season.
 A voyage of the senses with a breathtaking view of the Mediterranean.
 Greece is also in the limelight with Gaia and its cuisine that is as refined as it is tasty.
 A veritable ode to the South of France, Marius offers a Provençal-inspired menu, from aïoli to daube, for authentic, festive and tasty cuisine.
-The accent of the South has also made its home in the port of Fontvieille, where Maison Fonfon serves Mediterranean cuisine opposite the marina's prestigious yachts.
-La Table d'Elise also distils its Mediterranean savoir-faire, with a seasonal regional menu and a relaxing atmosphere.
+La Table d'Elise also showcases its Mediterranean savoir-faire, with a seasonal regional menu and a relaxing atmosphere.
 At the Fairmont Monte-Carlo, Amù - which means love in Monegasque - is a tribute to Monaco and its local heritage.
-The culinary jewel on the hotel's rooftop blends the flavours of the Italian and French Riviera.
-The Deli Robuchon, meanwhile, unveils menus designed to reflect modern cuisine by honouring timeless classics and showcasing Mediterranean cuisine.
-Finally, the Maona Monte-Carlo offers a stopover in Mykonos with its exhilarating DJ salt and generous Greek cuisine from lunch to dinner.
+The culinary jewel on the roof of the Hotel blends the flavours of the Italian and French Riviera.
+Le Deli Robuchon , meanwhile, unveils menus designed to reflect modern cuisine by honouring timeless classics and showcasing Mediterranean cuisine.
+Finally, the Maona Monte-Carlo offers a stopover in Mykonos with exhilarating DJ salt and generous Greek cuisine from lunch to dinner.

 French

 French cuisine, often cited as one of the tastiest, is not to be outdone in the Principality.
 Café de Paris Monte-Carlo does it justice and remains a must.
-The Brasserie du Tout-Monaco is an ode to French gastronomy.
+The Brasserie de Monaco is an ode to French gastronomy.
 In the heart of the Métropole Shopping Centre, Chez Pierre offers traditional French cuisine with an international influence in a discreet and cosy atmosphere.
-On Rue du Portier, the gastronomic restaurant Robuchon Monaco offers the essentials that made the late multi-starred chef such a success: mashed potatoes and caviar crab remain on the menu, and the Japanese influence so dear to Joël Robuchon continues to be felt with dishes based on raw fish.
-In the heart of the Condamine district, Le relais de Venise delights the taste buds of locals and visitors alike, thanks in particular to its inimitable steak pommes allumettes and its Parisian bistro decor, for which it has been renowned for 60 years.
-On the Condamine market square, Café Maï offers French bistro-style cuisine in an elegant and refined setting.
+On Rue du Portier, the gastronomic restaurant Robuchon Monaco offers the essential dishes that made the late multi-starred chef such a success: mashed potatoes and caviar crab remain on the menu, and the Japanese influence so dear to Joël Robuchon continues to be felt with dishes based on raw fish.
+In the heart of the La Condamine district, Le Relais de Venise delights the taste buds of locals and visitors alike, thanks in particular to its inimitable steak pommes allumettes and Parisian bistro decor, for which it has been renowned for 60 years.
+On the La Condamine market square, Café Maï offers French bistro-style cuisine in an elegant and refined setting.

 Belgian

 Le Méridien Beach Plaza, with its private beach, swimming pools, seafront concepts and Belgian brasserie.
-Smakelijk - which means good appetite - is a jovial, gourmet address for a memorable tasty experience.
+Smakelijk - which means good appetite - is a jovial and gourmet address for a memorable tasty experience.

 British